Cluster size determines internal structure of transcription factories in human cells: RESULTS

-\textbf{Variations in TF concentration.} These simulations are inspired by experiments reducing global levels of TFs using auxin-induced degrons \cite{luan2021}; we reduce the concentration of yellow TFs binding to the random string by $30\%$ (\autoref{fig3}A).
-As expected, transcriptional activity falls both globally and locally (see yellow dotted rectangles in \autoref{fig3}B and C).
-Surprisingly, activity of a nearby cluster of red TUs (numbers $1080,~1110,~1170,~1200$, and $1530$ to $1650$) increases by~$50\%$ (red dotted rectangles in \autoref{fig3}B and C).
-This effect is specific, in the sense that there is little effect on green clusters (e.g., compare \autoref{fig1}D with \autoref{fig3}B).
+\textbf{Variations in TF concentration.} The concentration of TFs is expected to influence the global activity patterns observed and can be adjusted in our model accordingly.
+These simulations are motivated by experiments that reduce global TF levels using auxin-induced degrons \cite{luan2021}.
+Specifically, we reduce the concentration of yellow TFs binding to the random string by $30\%$ (Fig. \ref{fig3}A).
+As expected, transcriptional activity falls both globally and locally (see yellow dotted rectangles in Fig. \ref{fig3}B and C).
+Surprisingly, activity of a nearby cluster of red TUs (numbers $1080,~1110,~1170,~1200$, and $1530$ to $1650$) increases by~$50\%$ (red dotted rectangles in Fig. \ref{fig3}B and C).
+This effect is specific, in the sense that there is little effect on green clusters (e.g., compare Fig. \ref{fig1}D with Fig. \ref{fig3}B).
 We attribute this to a now-reduced steric competition for 3D space by yellow neighbours -- fewer yellow clusters are present to stunt growth of nearby red ones.

-Comparison of correlation matrices (compare \autoref{fig1}E and \autoref{fig3}D) shows a reduction in range and strength of positively-correlations for all yellow TUs and and an opposite effect for red ones.
-Again, TUs in green clusters are little affected, as they happen to be further away in 1D genomic space from yellow TUs in this particular string.
-Overall, these results show there are many statistically-significant correlations in activities both near and far away on the genetic map -- much like those seen between singly-coloured TUs considered earlier ~\cite{Brackley2021}.